Preference-grounded Token-level Guidance for Language Model Fine-tuning: Experiments

 This section discusses the following three research questions to better understand our framework.

 \textbf{(a):} \textit{What will be the performance if we switch to using preference-based sequence-level guidance?}

 To further study the gain of grounding preference into token-level guidance, we change the preference-based \textit{token-level} reward in our method to the corresponding \textit{sequence-level} reward.
-Specifically, in learning the preference-based sequence-level guidance, the aggregation function $f(\cdot)$ in \Secref{sec:method_agg_func} is removed, since it is inapplicable and unnecessary to the sequence-level reward function.
-For the minimalist LM training objectives Eqs.~\eqref{eq:prompt_pol_objective} and~\eqref{eq:sum_pol_objective} in \Secref{sec:policy_training}, we change them to the corresponding versions that use sequence-level guidance.
-The self-normalization in the reward-weighted MLE Eq.~\eqref{eq:sum_pol_objective} is removed, since it is again inapplicable and unnecessary to the sequence-level setting.
-Fig.~\ref{fig:seq_rew} shows the results when applying these changes to our best variants in the prompt and summarization tasks in Sections \ref{sec:main_result_prompt} and \ref{sec:main_result_suma}, including the T5-base LM in \Secref{sec:main_result_suma}, in comparison to the best corresponding baselines.
-For the summarization task, we plot the average ROUGE scores, \ie, (ROUGE-1 + ROUGE-2 + ROUGE-L) / 3.
+Fig.~\ref{fig:seq_rew} shows the results when applying this change to our best variants in the prompt and summarization tasks in Sections \ref{sec:main_result_prompt} and \ref{sec:main_result_suma}, including the T5-base LM in \Secref{sec:main_result_suma}, in comparison to the best corresponding baselines.
+For summarization, we plot the average ROUGE scores, \ie, (ROUGE-1 + ROUGE-2 + ROUGE-L) / 3.
 Table~\ref{table:seq_rew} in Appendix~\ref{sec:tab_results} shows each ROUGE metric with standard deviation.

-We see that learning and using preference-based sequence-level guidance does not provide a significant advantage over those baselines that mostly directly work with the task-specific original sequence-level feedback --- the results are even much worse than the baselines in some datasets.
+We see that learning and using preference-based sequence-level guidance does not provide a significant advantage over those baselines that mostly directly work with the task-specific native sequence-level feedback --- the results are even much worse than the baselines in some datasets.
 Besides, the results of our sequence-level variants are generally less stable.
 These echo the harm of the delayed-feedback issue discussed in \Secref{sec:intro}.
 Overall, this set of comparisons confirms that the gain of our framework mainly comes from our preference-grounding perspective, \ie, learning and using a preference-based \textit{token-level} guidance, rather than simply learning and using ``a preference-based guidance.''

 \textbf{(b):} \textit{How does our method perform if we remove the reward-function retraining scheme?}